kristerhedfors/sumarai/README.md

 ### Usage

-There are two main ways to use the summarai script:
+There are two main ways to use the summarai application (both Python and Go versions follow the same usage pattern):

 1. **Interactive Shell Mode:**